takezoj/landed-legal/terms-of-service.md

 ## 11. Governing law

-[FILL IN — the state/country whose law governs these Terms; typically wherever you're based.]
+These Terms are governed by the laws of the State of Georgia, USA, without regard to its conflict-of-laws principles.

 ## 12. Contact

 Questions about these Terms?
-Contact [FILL IN — same as Privacy Policy contact].
+Contact johnsontakezo@gmail.com.